 A third and final discussion thread analyses South Africa as a case study illustrating the paper's conceptual questions.
-In 1994, the country was transformed, shedding its skin of a pariah state and emerging as a ray of hope in the third wave of democratisation, in the sense of Samuel Huntington, which concomitantly remains, nonetheless, an increasingly fragile example of democratic governance.9 South Africa is a particularly fascinating example precisely as a result of the special nexus and interactions of domestic and foreign policy aspects.
+In 1994, the country was transformed, shedding its second skin, that of pariah state, and emerging as a veritable ray of hope in the third wave of democratisation in the sense of Samuel Huntington (1996, pp. 3-13), which concomitantly remains, nonetheless, an increasingly fragile example of democratic governance.
+South Africa is a particularly fascinating example precisely as a result of the special nexus and interactions of domestic and foreign policy aspects.
 How does the country participate in a globalised common good via the provision of collective goods?